 1/2 cup chopped pecans or walnuts

-Stir 1 and 1/2 cups of flour and the package of yeast and set aside.
+Start by getting a bowl and Stir 1 and 1/2 cups of flour and the package of yeast and set aside.

-In a saucepan heat milk, 1/3 cup of margerine or butter, the 1/3 cup sugar and the 1/2 tsp salt and heat until warm (120- 130 degress) and butter is almost melted.
+In a saucepan heat milk, 1/3 cup of margarine or butter, the 1/3 cup sugar and the 1/2 tsp salt and heat until warm (120- 130 degrees and butter is almost melted.
 Add to the flour and beat on low for 30 seconds.
 Let rest for a few minutes.
 Add the egg and stir with a wooden spoon, adding the rest of the flour--enough to make a good workable consistency.
 Knead for 5 minutes.
 Cover with damp towel and rise until double (takes 1 hour to 1 and 1/2 hours in a warm area).
 Punch dough down and let rest ten minutes.

 Roll into a 18 by 10 inch rectangle.
 Spread with soft butter.